pelayoarbues/quartz/content/literature-notes/Articles/State of AI Report - 2024.md

   ● Meta followed up with Llama 3.2 in September, which incorporated 11B and 90B VLMs (Llama’s multimodal debut).
   The former was competitive with Claude 3 Haiku, the latter with GPT-4o-mini.
 The company also released 1B and 3B text-only models, designed to operate on-device.
   ● Llama-based models have now racked up over 440M downloads on Hugging Face. ([View Highlight](https://read.readwise.io/read/01j9xd16bwzj95d09cnjv06fxy))
+## New highlights added October 14, 2024 at 9:56 AM
+- With open source commanding considerable community support and becoming a hot button regulatory issue, some researchers have suggested that the term is often used misleadingly.
+It can be used to lump together vastly different openness practices across weights, datasets, licensing, and access methods. ([View Highlight](https://read.readwise.io/read/01ja4z92tsw8bz0bxrc3ddycqf))